 Nevertheless, there is a clear path here to getting all of our existing legacy ESB applications working together with other types of automation on a common, democratised platform.

-And, we haven’t even touched on conversational bots yet, and the deployment of natural language processing (NLP) within the organisation.
+And, we haven’t even touched on conversational bots yet, the deployment of natural language processing (NLP) within the organisation and using AI to improve process (so-called “Hyperautomation”.
 That’s another day.